AtoanyTec/UFs/TC3002B/FJ2026/TrainingPartner.md

 ## 🎯 In one sentence

-> **Dermatoss is a specialized dermatology clinic that combines medical expertise, technology, and comprehensive care for the diagnosis and treatment of skin conditions.**
+> **Derma is a specialized dermatology clinic that combines medical expertise, technology, and comprehensive care for the diagnosis and treatment of skin conditions.**

 ---